-Dividing perennials encourages vigorous growth, prevents overcrowding, and promotes plant health.
+Dividing perennials encourages them to grow more vigorously, prevents them from becoming overcrowded, and promotes plant health.
 Divide hosta in early spring or fall by digging up a mature, 3-5 year old clump.
-Cut the roots with a shovel or sharp tool, making sure each division has plenty of roots.
+Cut the roots with a shovel or other sharp tool, making sure each division has plenty of roots.
 Plant the divisions back in the garden and water well.

-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.
+Watering thoroughly in late fall will greatly enhance vour plant's cold tolerance once the ground has